MicrosoftLearning/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab06b-ACSS_One_Day.md

 Duration: 30 minutes

-In this exercise, you will implement the minimum prerequisites for evaluating deploying SAP workloads in Azure by using Azure Center for SAP solutions.
-This will include the following activities:
+In this exercise, you implement the minimum prerequisites for evaluating deploying SAP workloads in Azure by using Azure Center for SAP solutions.
+This includes the following activities:

 >**Important**: The prerequisites implemented in this exercise are *not* meant to represent the best practices for deploying SAP workloads in Azure by using Azure Center for SAP solutions.
 Their purpose is to minimize time, cost, and resources required to evaluate the mechanics of deploying SAP workloads in Azure by using Azure Center for SAP solutions and performing post-deployment management and maintenance tasks.
 Implementing the prerequisites includes the following activities:

 - Creating a Microsoft Entra user-assigned managed identity to be used by Azure Center for SAP solutions for Azure Storage access during its deployment.
-- Creating the Azure virtual network that will host all of the Azure virtual machines included in the deployment.
+- Creating the Azure virtual network that hosts all of the Azure virtual machines included in the deployment.
-- Granting the Microsoft Entra user-assigned managed identity that will be used to perform the deployment access to the Azure subscription and the Azure Storage General Purpose v2 account
+- Granting the Microsoft Entra user-assigned managed identity that is used to perform the deployment access to the Azure subscription and the Azure Storage General Purpose v2 account
-- Creating and configuring a network security group (NSG) that will be used to restrict outbound access from subnets of the virtual network that will host the deployment.
+- Creating and configuring a network security group (NSG) that is used to restrict outbound access from subnets of the virtual network that hosts the deployment.

 These activities correspond to the following tasks of this exercise: